dojot/docs/source/mqtt-tls.rst

 -  A key pair (.key file);
--  A certificate signed by a Certificate Authority (CA) trusted by VerneMQ (.crt file);
+-  A certificate signed by a Certificate Authority (CA) trusted by dojot (.crt file);
 -  The certificate of this CA (.crt file);

-The final objective when retrieving the certificate for a device is to obtain this three files, certificates and key pair, mentioned above.
+The objective when retrieving the certificate for a device is to obtain these three files: the device's certificate, the device's key pair and the CA certificate.

 There are two tools to facilitate obtaining certificates from the dojot platform:

-- There is a script, see more in `CertReq`_.
+- The `CertReq`_ script.
-- And t there's a feature in the web interface (GUI) to generate certificates easily, see more in A_SER_CRIADO.
+- GUI's embedded certificate generation utility (more details in A_SER_CRIADO).

 In addition, you can use `OpenSSL`_ to create certificates and sign using the `API - x509-identity-mgmt`_,